 Although compression shirts resemble rash guards, they are not the same.
 A rash guard is more of a performance garment that is designed to fit even more snugly against the body without restricting movement.
 Some areas have a bit of give thanks to the addition of elastic, while others are tighter to help optimize movement.

-A rash guard swim shirt is an alternative to the traditional rash guard.
+Rash guard swimming shirts are an alternative to the traditional rash guard.
 This style offers a slightly looser fit that conforms to the body.
 It’s a suitable choice if you aren’t surfing, but it’s important to select a size that isn’t too large.
 Otherwise, it will float up in the water and minimize any sun protection benefits.
 A rash guard swim shirt also tends to dry more quickly than the standard top.
 Compared to rash guards, there’s a hint of “drag” involved because they aren’t form-fitting, and depending on what you do in the water, that may factor into your decision.

 Rash guards are designed to conform to your body to effectively minimize chafing and rubbing.
 If you prefer something with a slightly looser fit, look for something with a hint of stretch, or wear a rash guard swim shirt for something more forgiving.